csc-training/summerschool/mpi/docs/10-further-mpi-topics.md

 # Persistent communication

-- Inititiate communication by creating requests
+- Initiate communication by creating requests
     - `MPI_Send_init` and `MPI_Recv_init`
     - Same arguments as in `MPI_Isend` and `MPI_Irecv`
 - Start communication